 While not a standard houseboat, I also had to share with you another dog-friendly boat hire option in South Australia.

 River Wren at Murray Bridge, just 1hr east of Adelaide, has a fleet of six petite riverboats for hire.
-With beds for six passengers, these cute boats are ideal for couples or small families.
-Two pets are allowed on each boat, including inside.
+With beds for four passengers, these cute boats are ideal for couples or small families.
+Pet dogs are allowed on each boat, including inside.
 Based on prior reviews, it’s best to reduce the reduce the number of people on the boat if you’re bringing along a dog, especially a larger breed, otherwise it can get quite crowded.

 Dog-Friendly Houseboats on the Murray River, Victoria